-On this day: When Celtic stopped Rangers' 10-in-a-row title bid
+When Celtic stopped 10-in-a-row

 Rangers had Walter Smith - the second most successful manager in their history - in his final season at the helm.
 Celtic had sacked Tommy Burns and turned to unheralded Dutchman, Wim Jansen, as his replacement.

-From pre-season chaos at Parkhead, a triumphant team emerged.
-22 years on, goalkeeper Jonathan Gould and striker Harald Brattbakk recount the season they helped stop the 10.
+From pre-season chaos at Parkhead, a triumphant team emerged under Jansen who, 24 years later, has died at the age of 75.
+Here, goalkeeper Jonathan Gould and striker Harald Brattbakk recount the season they helped stop the 10 with Jansen's Celtic.

 Slow start leads to squad summit